ortus-boxlang/boxlang-docs/language/java-integration.md

 ## Dynamic Proxies

-Both Boxlang engines also allows you to create dynamic proxies from existing Boxlang Components (CFCs).
-What this means is that a Dynamic proxy lets you pass Boxlang components to Java objects.
-Java objects can work with the Boxlang components seamlessly as if they are native Java objects by implementing the appropriate Java interfaces.
-You can even use them to simulate Java lambdas as Boxlang components.
+Both BoxLang engines also allows you to create dynamic proxies from existing BoxLang Components (CFCs).
+What this means is that a Dynamic proxy lets you pass BoxLang components to Java objects.
+Java objects can work with the BoxLang components seamlessly as if they are native Java objects by implementing the appropriate Java interfaces.
+You can even use them to simulate Java lambdas as BoxLang components.

 ```java
 createDynamicProxy( cfc, interfaces )
 ```

-If you want to leverage a Java library that requires a certain type of Java object as an argument and instead of you creating that object in Java, you can see if that argument adheres to a certain interface and Boxlang will create a dynamic proxy that binds it.
+If you want to leverage a Java library that requires a certain type of Java object as an argument and instead of you creating that object in Java, you can see if that argument adheres to a certain interface and BoxLang will create a dynamic proxy that binds it.

 ```java
 createDynamicProxy(